karannb/interact/README.md

 You might want to create a virtual environment (or use conda) to avoid conflicts with your system packages.
 We use **python3.9.18** for all experiments.

+### Data
+For the RAD task, please write to Prof. Sidong Liu [email](mailto:sidong.liu@mq.edu.au).
+For the DRUG task, please write to Shreyas V [email](mailto:shreyas.college@gmail.com).
+You can then use `src/preprocess.py` to generate the data in the correct format, for the experiments.
+This will also summarize the data, using the `summarize` function from `src/utils.py`.

 ### Reproducing our results
 To reproduce our RAD results, you can run the following command:
 ```bash